renzol2/brain/docs/sampling-composition.md

 **sample library**: a software package containing several pre-configured sample patches

-**downsampling**: when an audio sample is transposed (pitch-shifted) upwards, some sampler algorithms will skip a number of sample values in the audio file (see: [[sampling-signal-processing]]), in proportion to the amount of pitch-shift specified.
+**downsampling**: when an audio sample is transposed (pitch-shifted) upwards, some sampler algorithms will skip a number of sample values in the audio file (see: [[sampling-signal-processing|sampling in signal processing]]), in proportion to the amount of pitch-shift specified.
 Also called **decimation**.

 - this process of upward transposition can cause **aliasing**, which prompts the use of anti-aliasing filters